 Maple Syrup Sugar Pie is a whole different pie.
 Definitely something to try eventually.
 This isn’t it.

-I can’t find a single, not one, recipe online that makes French Canadian sugar pie without egg.
-In fact, there’s a French (like, from France) version that uses extra yolks *and* yeast – completely different recipe.
-I found one that uses sweetened condensed milk instead of cream (which I imagine worked just fine when the cow wasn’t in milk – canned milk has been around since the 1800s).
+There’s a French (like, from France) version that even uses extra yolks *and* yeast, which makes it a completely different recipe.
+I found one that uses sweetened condensed milk instead of cream, which I imagine works just fine when the cow wasn’t in milk – canned milk has been around since the 1800s.
+They all use eggs.

 As I note in the ingredient list, white sugar + molasses = brown sugar.
-It’s magic like that.
+Yes, when you pay extra for brown sugar, you’re just paying the factory to pre-mix for you.
 And the best part of not premixing is that both sugar and molasses store far better than store-bought brown sugar.

 My father-in-law was born in the 1940s and passed away last year.
 This was the recipe he gave me, which he got from his mother, and which my husband translated because it was written in French.
 The only change I made was mixing up my own brown sugar.